-- Consult with a certified mold inspector to assess the extent and cause of the mold and get estimates for repair, restoration and prevention of future mold issues
+- Consult with a certified mold removal company in Toronto to assess the extent and cause of the mold and get estimates for repair, restoration and prevention of future mold issues

 - A buyer may be able to sue a homeowner if mold is discovered at a later date and the seller was aware of it

 - Buyers should be able to ask for a reduction in the purchase price based on the cost to remove the mold, restore the area and correct the airflow problem.

 A moldy home may be a great real estate value with the proper research

 When buying or selling a house with mold, a certified inspection is necessary to accurately assess the value of the property and uncover any current repair concerns and potential future repairs such as mold removal, restoration of surfaces and correcting any existing and potential airflow and moisture problems.
 A detailed and thorough home inspection report along with estimates for repairs from experienced professionals may uncover hidden value in the home and the property may actually represent and excellent real estate deal.

 Mold is one of the worst problems a home can have as it reduces air quality in the home and can lead to health problems for anyone living at the property.
 Buyers who encounter a property with mold should do their very best to be fully informed on the status of the mold and the costs associated for total removal and repair.
 Purchaser’s should also budget frequent air quality checks throughout the year to make sure the property continues to be mold-free.

 Getting a home ready for sale is a detailed process and any repairs that are required only add time and costs to the preparation.
 Mold is not easy to deal with ,but with proper planning and professional execution, sellers can get their property ready for the market:

 - Begin the process right away - Mold can take hold and spread very quickly and if left unchecked can ruin surfaces and structures.
 Testing and inspection take time as well so starting the process immediately is essential to contain the fungus.